 But even if it turns out they could afford to take more risk or diversify their investments in areas they aren’t familiar with, one should acknowledge that old habits are hard to break.

-The client will need to be educated on what else is available, and the investment manager can back up their case by showing a proven history of returns.
+The client will need to be educated about what else is available, and the investment manager can back up their case by showing a proven history of returns.

 Just as older generations can be defined by risk tolerance and investment preferences, they’re also defined by life stages, where they might be thinking about:

-Considering the recent market volatility resulting from the COVID-19 outbreak, it is especially important to think about how time horizons and how it may affect older clients’ portfolios.
+Considering inflation and global economic headwinds, it is especially important to think about time horizons and how they may affect older clients’ portfolios.

-They are tech-savvy and do just about everything from their mobile devices.
-When thinking about their client experience, the digital and mobile aspect will be significant.
+They are tech-savvy and do just about everything on their mobile devices.
+Thus, in their case, providing digital services can be easier as they understand tech very well.

-And there’s no need to wait to reach out; this young market is currently investing, especially in cryptocurrency.
-In fact, Indian you are they key drivers of growth in cryptocurrency investing in the country.
+There’s no need to wait to reach out; this young market is currently investing.

-Also, according to data from Computer Age Management Services (Cams)ĕ a transfer agency that services 68% of mutual funds in India, millennials (those aged 20 to 35) were almost half of its new mutual fund investors for FY 2018-2019, representing 1.7 million of the total 3.6million new investors.
+And according to data from Computer Age Management Services (Cams) a transfer agency that services 68% of mutual funds in India, millennials (those aged 20 to 35) were almost half of its new mutual fund investors for FY 2018-2019, representing 1.7 million of the total 3.6 million new investors.

-While COVID-19 adds to market uncertainty, time is on the side of these younger investors.
-For those who may not readily need the money in the next 8-10 years, remaining in the market and“doing nothing” is advised, per The Economic Times.
+Indeed, time is on the side of these younger investors.
+For those who may not readily need the money in the next 8-10 years, remaining in the market and “doing nothing” is advised, per The Economic Times.